 Alternative schools are designed to address a variety of different needs, so they have very diverse student bodies.
 Some of the students most likely to attend alternative schools include:

 - Students who have behavioral or emotional challenges

 - Students with specialized talents or academic interests

 - Students who have certain disabilities or learning disorders

 - Students with medical needs that require more comprehensive care

-- Students who have ben suspended, expelled, or incarcerated
+- Students who have been suspended, expelled, or incarcerated

 Another alternative to these alternative schools for high-school students is the General Education Development (GED) program.
-Earning a GED certificate is considered equivalent to earning a high school diploma, but students can do more of the learning and studying on their own.
+Earning a GED certificate is equivalent to earning a high school diploma, but students can do more of the learning and study independently.

 How Does Grading Work in Alternative Schools?

 Curriculum in alternative schools varies greatly from one school to another, largely based on the student population.
-In private schools, curriculum can be determined by the school, though public schools may have some requirements depending where they get the majority of their funding.
+The school can determine the curriculum in private schools, though public schools may have some requirements depending on where they get the majority of their funding.
 It is fairly common, however, for alternative schools to follow alternative grading policies.